-If you are upgrading to CS Linux Version 7.1 from an earlier version of CS Linux, you need to consider the following.
+If you are upgrading to CS/AIX Version 7.1 from an earlier version of CS/AIX, you need to consider the following.

-- 1. If you are running CS Linux in a Client/Server configuration with two or more servers, you are advised to upgrade all the servers to Version 7.1 at the same time, before upgrading the Remote API Clients. - While you are in the process of migrating the servers, you will not be able to use the Motif administration program or command-line administration program on a back-level server to view and manage resources on a server running Version 7.1. - Version 6.3.1.0 and later versions of the Remote API Client will work with an existing server, but only if the operating system on the client is not configured to use IPv6. - Earlier versions of the Remote API Client will work with CS Linux Version 7.1. - In particular older clients on operating systems for which clients are not distributed with CS Linux Version 7.1 such as 32-bit Windows O/Ss will continue to work with CS Linux Version 7.1.

-- 2. Several data structures in the NOF API were modified in Version 6.2.3.0 to accept the longer address formats required for IPv6 addresses.
-This means that, if you use any of the following verbs and/or indications in an existing NOF application that was created before Version 6.2.3.0 (even if you are not using the new IPv6 addressing capabilities), you will need to recompile the application to use it with CS Linux Version 7.1. - DEFINE\LS, DEFINE\PORT, QUERY\LS, QUERY\PORT when used with an Enterprise Extender (HPR/IP) LS or port - DEFINE TN3270 ACCESS, DELETE TN3270 ACCESS, QUERY TN3270 ACCESS - DEFINE\TN3270\EXPRESS\LOGON, QUERY\TN3270\EXPRESS\LOGON - DEFINE\TN3270\SSL\LDAP, QUERY\TN3270\SSL\LDAP - DEFINE\TN\REDIRECT, QUERY\TN\REDIRECT\DEF - QUERY\LU\0\TO\3 (for any LU type) - TN\REDIRECTION\INDICATION - 3.
-If you want to use the new IPv6 addressing capabilities of Version 7.1, you need to ensure that the CS Linux servers are configured to use IPv6 addressing.
-See "IPv4 and IPv6 addressing" on page 18 for more details. - 4.
-If you are running SDLC or X.25 (QLLC) with an OEM adapter, you will need to contact the OEM to get updated drivers.
-The 6.2.2 drivers do not work with CS Linux any later versions such as Version 7.1.
+- 1. If you are running CS/AIX in a Client/Server configuration with two or more servers, you are advised to upgrade all the servers to Version 7.1 at the same time, before upgrading the Remote API Clients. - While you are in the process of migrating the servers, you will not be able to use the Motif administration program or command-line administration program on a back-level server to view and manage resources on a server running Version 7.1. - Version 6.3.1.0 and later versions of the Remote API Client will work with an existing server, but only if the operating system on the client is not configured to use IPv6. - Earlier versions of the Remote API Client will work with CS/AIX Version 7.1. - In particular older clients on operating systems for which clients are not distributed with CS/AIX Version 7.1 such as 32-bit Windows O/Ss will continue to work with CS/AIX Version 7.1. - 2.
+Several data structures in the NOF API were modified in Version 6.2.3.0 to accept the longer address formats required for IPv6 addresses.
+This means that, if you use any of the following verbs and/or indications in an existing NOF application that was created before Version 6.2.3.0 (even if you are not using the new IPv6 addressing capabilities), you will need to recompile the application to use it with CS/AIX Version 7.1. - DEFINE\LS, DEFINE\PORT, QUERY\LS, QUERY\PORT when used with an Enterprise Extender (HPR/IP) LS or port - DEFINE\TN3270\ACCESS, DELETE\TN3270\ACCESS, QUERY\TN3270\ACCESS - DEFINE\TN3270\EXPRESS\LOGON, QUERY\TN3270\EXPRESS\LOGON - DEFINE\TN3270\SSL\LDAP, QUERY\TN3270\SSL\LDAP - DEFINE\TN\REDIRECT, QUERY\TN\REDIRECT\DEF - QUERY\LU\0\TO\3 (for any LU type) - TN\REDIRECTION\INDICATION - 3.
+If you want to use the new IPv6 addressing capabilities of Version 7.1, you need to ensure that the CS/AIX servers are configured to use IPv6 addressing.
+See "IPv4 and IPv6 addressing" on page 20 for more details.